-- Pre-1945: Ignore problems except for those that are immediate and local. - 1945-1970: Widespread/long-term environmental problems begin to be noticed- Minamata Bay, London smog, etc. - 1970 onwards: Environmental legislation- treated in a reactive way as an added cost. - ▶ 1980 onwards: Environmentalism goes mainstream, affects consumer demand.
+- Pre-1945: Ignore problems except for those that are immediate and local. - 1945-1970: Widespread/long-term environmental problems begin to be noticed- Minamata Bay, London smog, etc. - 1970 onwards: Environmental legislationtreated in a reactive way as an added cost. - 1980 onwards: Environmentalism goes mainstream, affects consumer demand.

-Corporate Environmentalismfact or just PR?
+Corporate Environmentalism- fact or just PR?

-- 1985: Companies begin to be proactive about environmental issues (e.g., CFCs, PFOS) - 1993: Companies begin to look at sustainability. - Most major corporations today (such as BP) present themselves as "green." - Yet a survey shows that most companies would not replace their toxic product with a non-toxic one if it raised costs as little as 1%\.
+- 1985: Companies begin to be proactive about environmental issues (e.g., CFCs, PFOS) - 1993: Companies begin to look at sustainability. - Most major corporations today (such as BP) try to present themselves as "green."
+Many now report basic "green facts" about their activities, e.g., Sigma-Aldrich - Yet a survey shows that most companies would not replace their toxic product with a non-toxic one if it raised costs as little as 1%\.